The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

-This sequence is the determinant, along with ACCT 200 and ACCT 210, of when a student is eligible to apply for professional admission.
+This sequence is the determinant, along with ACCT 200 and ACCT 210, of when a student is eligible to apply for Professional Admission.
 Students must meet the prerequisite courses in order to enroll in these math courses.
-Depending on a student's math placement, it may be necessary to take summer math courses.
+Depending on a student's math placement, it may be necessary to take summer math courses or be prepared to apply for Professional Admission during their Junior year.
 Students are discouraged from taking a semester off from math.

 What is the Skills Assessment Exam?

-The Skills Assessment Exam is administered during the professional admission application process.
-Students will be tested on their knowledge of financial accounting principles, probability, and mathematical principles covered in business math and accounting courses.
+The Skills Assessment Exam is administered during the Professional Admission application process.
+Students will be tested on their knowledge of business statistics and financial accounting principles covered in BNAD 276 and ACCT 200.

 What is the cohort?

-The cohort is a course scheduling system that students follow once they have been admitted to the College professional program.
-When applying for professional admission, a student chooses either the A or B cohort.
+The cohort is a course scheduling model that students follow once they have been admitted to the College professional program.
+When applying for Professional Admission, a student indicates a preference for either the A or B cohort.
 The A cohort courses will generally consist of morning courses with a few afternoon courses; and the B cohort courses will generally consist of afternoon courses with a few morning courses.
-If a student follows the outlined four-semester sequence of courses, then required courses will be guaranteed and we will register you for all but your major electives in a pre-determined sequence.
+If a student follows the outlined four-semester sequence of courses, then required courses will be guaranteed and we will register you for all but your major electives in a predetermined sequence.

-Students may only apply for professional admission twice.
-Students who are not admitted are encouraged to look at majors outside of the Eller College that are relevant to their career choice(s).
-Additionally, students are encouraged to consider completing the Business Administration, Marketing, Management, or Sports Management minors.
-You may also be eligible for our undergraduate evening and online programs.
+Students may only apply for Professional Admission twice.
+Students who are not admitted can reapply in a future semester or are encouraged to look at majors outside of the Eller College that are relevant to their career choice(s).
+Additionally, students are encouraged to consider completing the Business Administration, Marketing, Finance, or Sports Management minors.
+You may also be eligible for our Business Administration Evening and Business Administration Online programs.

 Does the Eller College offer any scholarships?

-The College does offer scholarships to qualified juniors and seniors with professional admission.
+The College offers scholarships to qualified juniors and seniors with Professional Admission.
 For scholarship information from the Eller College, visit Eller Scholarships.
-For information about UA financial aid, please visit http://financialaid.arizona.edu/.
+For information about UA Financial Aid, please visit http://financialaid.arizona.edu/.

 Special Programs: Entrepreneurship and Global Business Program